Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-For-Mac.md

 Custom build options can be provided to CMake after specifying the CMake preset:

-* Either specify them directly as cache variables, e.g. `cmake --preset macos -DENABLE-BROWSER:BOOL=OFF`
+* Either specify them directly as cache variables, e.g. `cmake --preset macos -DENABLE_BROWSER:BOOL=OFF`
 * OR run the CLI UI with a preset to change options directly: `ccmake --preset macos`

 ## Codesigning